Are Virtual Tours Worthwhile?

 From the comfort of your armchair, you can now have a ‘virtual look’ around a property in high resolution and never leave your own home.
 Given the Covid circumstances we currently find ourselves in, there is a strong argument to create a virtual tour of your home.
 Afterall they look great, buyers seem to love them and if it helps sell your home then why not?

 However as I see it, there is another angle to virtual tours and the way they are generally used in the marketplace currently is questionable.
+So I asked the question – are virtual tours worthwhile?

 Firstly and most importantly, a virtual tour is a significant security risk.
 Having interviewed a former Royal Marine Commando who now runs his own security business, he concurred that given the high resolution of these tours and ability to zoom-in, meant he could easily find out where alarm panels and sensors were, family photographs and documents to research the vendor, where keys were kept, high value items, plus of course take an in-depth walk through.
 Thankfully he was one of the good guys, but what if he wasn’t?